Project Leader

 Eric Sibomana, MA

 MA in Genocide Studies and Prevention, BA in Translation and Interpretation Studies (Kinyarwanda-French-English), both at the University of Rwanda.
 2011-2012, internship at the Center for Conflict Management (CCM) of the University of Rwanda.
 2013-2015, teacher of languages at Gisagara High school.
 2015-2016, employed on a joint project by the National Commission for the Fight against Genocide (CNLG) and two professors from the University of Minnesota and Ohio State University, USA.
 2016-2019, participation in countrywide research projects tackling multiple topics on the 1994 genocide in Rwanda, mainly the "History of the genocide against the Tutsi"; "Re-entry and reintegration of the former genocidaires" – a three-year country-wide project by a professor from the Ohio State University, USA; "Rescue effort" – a joint project by two professors, one from the Ohio State University and California State University Sacramento.
 2019-2020, research associate of the African Leadership Center (ALC/Nairobi, Kenya).
-Since 2020 PhD student focusing on Rwandan memory and musealization politics - employed in the GMM project and enrolled in the PhD program at the Department of Political Science at the University of Vienna.
+From September 2020 to May 2024 PhD student focusing on Rwandan memory and musealization politics - employed in the GMM project at the Institute of Culture Studies (Austrian Academy of Sciences) and enrolled in the PhD program at the Department of Political Science at the University of Vienna.

 Project Manager